i3dm.export

 $ ogr2ogr -f "PostgreSQL" PG:"host=localhost user=postgres password=postgres dbname=postgres" current_traffic_signs.geojson -nlt POINT -nln traffic_signs

-PSQL into PostGIS and do a count on the traffic signs:
+Do a count on the traffic signs:

 $ psql -U postgres -h localhost